 Orangutan orphan eating forest food

-Our orangutan orphans learn to choose and eat from the menu that the Bornean forest provides
+The orangutan orphans learn to choose and eat from the menu that the Bornean forest provides

 With around 15,000 plant species on Borneo, the forest foods can be overwhelming to a little orphan orangutan.
 4,000 of these plants are included in the Bornean orangutans’ diet, and thus it is essential that the orphans develop the skills to learn which plants are edible, and which are dangerous!
-Our caregivers work with the orphans by modelling what and how to eat.
+The caregivers work with the orphans by modelling what and how to eat.
 Here are some of the orangutans' most loved forest foods!

 Fruits from the genus Artocarpus trees